Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 > Example: `NotANat == CHOOSE n : n \notin Nat`
 >
 > It defines  `NotANat`  to be an arbitrary value that is not a natural number.
 TLC cannot evaluate this definition because it cannot evaluate the unbounded  `CHOOSE`  expression.
-To allow TLC to handle the spec, you need to substitute a model value for  `NotANat` .
-The best model value to substitute for it is one named  `NotANat` .
+To allow TLC to handle the spec, you need to substitute a model value for  `NotANat`.
+The best model value to substitute for it is one named  `NotANat`.
 This is done by the Definition Override.
 The $TLA^+$ Toolbox creates the appropriate entry in that section when it creates a model if it finds a definition having the precise syntax above or the syntax:
-> `NotANat == CHOOSE n : ~(n \in Nat)`, where `Nat` can be any expression, and `NotANat` and `n` can be any identifiers.
+> `NotANat == CHOOSE n: ~(n \in Nat)`, where `Nat` can be any expression, and `NotANat` and `n` can be any identifiers.

 **Model values can be typed as follows: a model value has type  `T`  if and only if its name begins with the two characters  `T_` .**